Building an Agency from the Ground Up / by Anastasia Salazar

 ASL_Design-Blog-building-an-agency-from-the-ground-up_v1_Website.png

-Many people looking into how to start an agency see large, established firms and think to themselves, “I could never do that.”
-But the reality is, almost all of the prestigious studios we know and love started with just one or two people.
-The way they got to where they are today was just by taking baby steps time and again over the long haul.
+But the reality is that almost all the prestigious studios we know and love started with just one or two people.
+They got to where they are today by taking baby steps, again and again, until they saw the right results.

 Business plans can encompass a lot of different things, from financial projections to organizational structure and more.
 Exactly which elements are necessary will vary a little bit from company to company, but I think all business plans should clearly state your services offered, target audience and mission/vision statement, with an emphasis on how you want to position the company.
 This plays a huge role in defining who you are as a brand and how you stand apart from the competition.
 It’s also helpful to address the unique skill sets your agency can offer and who you’ll do it for.